 Increasingly, law firms have used the device of merger as a road to quick growth.
 It is a useful though difficult path for those firms which want to acquire the potential for "big firm" status.
-Without comprehensive planning the merger route is a hazardous undertaking.
+Without comprehensive planning, the merger route is a hazardous undertaking.

 Law firm mergers may be undertaken for one or more of a variety of reasons.
 Growth is one, but it is not the only reason that law firms may wish to merge.
 Other valid reasons may include remedying age distribution problems, increasing specialties offered by the firm or diversifying the clientele of the firm.

 As an example of one of the foregoing, a firm may have a block of partners above age 55 and a group of younger lawyers below 40, but no partners between 40 and 55.
-If the two groups are of relatively equal size, there is a potential for concentrated attrition which may place a financial burden upon the surviving younger partners if payouts are to be made following death or retirement of the older group.
-A firm in such circumstances may seek a merger with a firm having predominantly 40 to 55 year old partners.
+If the two groups are of a relatively equal size, there is a potential for concentrated attrition which may place a financial burden upon the surviving younger partners if payouts are to be made following death or retirement of the older group.
+A firm in such circumstances may seek a merger with a firm having predominantly 40 to 55-year-old partners.
 A firm with an overbalance of middle-aged partners or a shortage of senior partners may seek to merge with a firm or a number of specific individuals.

 An established firm may discern a need among its clients to offer a greater variety of specialized legal services.
-For example, a general corporate firm may merge with a firm with an established tax department, or a litigation group may merge with a commercial practice in order to obtain greater diversity of skills.
+For example, a general corporate firm may merge with a firm with an established tax department, or a litigation group may merge with a commercial practice in order to obtain a greater diversity of skills.

 The types of clients a firm serves may influence its desire to merge.
-A firm may be substantially dependent on insurance company clients and feel threatened by the trend to no-fault auto insurance.
+A firm may be substantially dependent on insurance company clients and feel threatened by the trend of no-fault auto insurance.
 It may, therefore, seek a merger with a busy firm practicing in other areas in order to obtain an interest in a different client list.
 Often a firm seeks to take in the practice of an older lawyer with a potential for generating probate estates.